rosmed/rosmed.github.io/tutorials/smarttemplate/ros2_node.markdown

 ~~~~

 ![Z-Frame](images/image1.gif)

+## World Pose Listener

+In addition, the smart_template_demo package includes the world_pose_listener node, which listens to the /world_pose topic.
+When a new pose is received, it triggers a TF static broadcast to update the base_link frame with respect to the world frame.
+This is crucial for maintaining the correct TF tree structure during simulated motion.

 [⬅️ Back to SmartTemplate Description Package](description) | [Next: Tutorial Steps ➡️](0-preparation) | [Back to Table of Contents ↩️](index)